EdgeCaseBerg/sn/ch2.md

 flavors washed over his pallet.
 Clark continued talking about the recipe until he silenced himself by draining his entire cup of coffee at once.
 His face ripped in a large grin, he guffawed and launched into the details of his day's plans.
+Remy sipped his own coffee and nodded while Clark washed his dishes.

+"Anyway, I'll catch you later, got a big dinner planned tonight!
+The mayor's eating at my place!", his steps thundering down the hallway followed by the doors creak and slam, Clark exited the building.
+Remy rubbed his temples